hackerb9/vt340test/emulators/vwsvt200/README.md

    There seem to actually have been two different programs: "VT200 window" (with a white background) and "ReGIS VT200 window" (with a black background).

-The normal "VT200 window" claims to support sixel (when enquired with `write sys$output f$getdvi(f$getjpi("","terminal"),"tt_sixel")`), but not ReGIS.
-This = is correct.
-The ReGIS version claims to support both, but it doesn't actually display sixels in my tests.
+   * The normal "VT200 window" claims to support sixel (when enquired with `write sys$output f$getdvi( f$getjpi("","terminal"),
+   "tt_sixel")`), but not ReGIS.
+Testing shows that to be correct.

+   * The ReGIS version, however, claims to support both, but it doesn't actually display sixels in my tests.
 (I am running VWS in simulation using `simh`, so that may be part of the problem.)